Ashlin-R/CIFAR-10/README.md

 # CIFAR-10

-A simple image classification project using a CNN
+A simple image classification project using a CNN built with Tensorflow and Keras.